Anaemia is defined as a haemoglobin (Hb) level below reference values, which vary depending on sex, age and pregnancy status (see Table 2).

 - Hb levels

-- Rapid test or systematic thick and thin blood films in areas where malaria is endemic.
+- Rapid diagnostic test or thick and thin blood films in areas where malaria is endemic.

 - Urinary dipstick: check for haemoglobinuria or haematuria.

-- Blood cell count if available to guide diagnosis.
+- Full blood count (FBC) if available to guide diagnosis.

 Characteristics |